Timeline for the day of the September 11 attacks: 9:00 a.m.

-9:36: Cleveland advises the FAA Command Center that it is still tracking Flight 93 and inquires whether someone had requested the military to launch fighter aircraft to intercept the aircraft.
+9:36: Cleveland Center advises the Herndon Command Center that it is still tracking Flight 93 and inquires whether someone had requested the military to launch fighter aircraft to intercept the aircraft, adding that fighters could be scrambled from nearby bases.
+The Herndon Command Center says that the decision to scramble fighters must come from someone higher up in the chain of command.